“How are my customers doing on their journey with our brand?”

 Whether you are a B2B company or a B2C company, whether you sell products or services, sales are important in any industry.

-Sales, as a metric, not only directly assesses business performance, but it also indirectly reflects how your company is doing in terms of understanding customer needs and meeting customer expectations.
+Sales, as a metric, not only directly assesses business performance, but also indirectly reflects how your company is doing in terms of understanding customer needs and meeting customer expectations.

 6. New Customer Revenue